PennyLeScroche/PennyLeScroche.github.io/dealing-with-deities.md

 Discard all cards used so far and shuffle them back into the deck before play.

-## The Scenario
+## Plant your Seeds

-After characters are created, answer the situation questions as a group to create a starting scenario.
+After characters are created, answer the questions in your story seed.
 You may wish to employ a white board, large piece of paper, or digital flowchart to track what is happening and how everyone feels about it.
 Not all of the situation prompt questions need to be used.
 If a question feels like it is throwing off what is already established, or if the group decides that they simply don't think it sounds fun, feel free to throw that prompt out.
 This decision should be unanimous.

 ## Scenes

 A scene is just like a scene in a play or tv show.
 It occurs in one location and lasts for a short while, taking us through a small part of the overall story.
-Each scene will give the spotlight to one demigod, except fot the final scene.
+Each scene will give the spotlight to one demigod, except for the final scene which will have all of the demigods together.
 The player with the spotlight is responsible for establishing and leading the scene centered on what their demigod is doing.
 Optionally, for a longer session or for smaller groups, give each demigod the spotlight twice.
 The first scene is started by the most creative player.

 ### Establish the Scene